Mental Health: What a Difference Student Awareness Makes

 - Organize a benefit concert.
 The Harvard Mental Health Group brought together the school’s talented classical, jazz, and folk artists to participate in "Melodies of the Mind," a concert that benefited a national mental health organization.

 - Organize a "De-Stress Fest."
 Every semester, Metro State College of Denver offers a day where the student lounge is transformed into a haven for unwinding and learning self-care.
 With the student health center, they invite massage therapists, aroma therapists, acupuncturists, biofeedback technicians, nutritionists, touch therapists, and Tai Chi specialists who provide nontraditional techniques of stress reduction.
 The center also sets up a "relaxation booth" where students engage in "Massage for the Masses," presenting free yoga and massage as a means to reduce stress.

 - Establish your own group.
-National organizations like Active Minds, Inc., and Mentality help mobilize students to create their own group on campus.
+National organizations like Active Minds, Inc. help mobilize students to create their own group on campus.

 "Making participation enjoyable, publicizing events, and recruiting others are central to the effectiveness of your events," says Alison Malmon, founder of Active Minds on Campus.

 Active Minds on Campus http://www.activeminds.org , a national organization, is specifically focused on college mental health issues and helping colleges create campaigns to counter stigma and discrimination.
 National organizations such as National Alliance on Mental Illness (NAMI on Campus) http://www.nami.org and Mental Health America http://www.mentalhealthamerica.net/go/backtocampus/implementation have college campaigns and provide ideas and materials for college students.
 The Jed Foundation http://www.jedfoundation.org is an organization committed to reducing the youth suicide rate and strengthening the mental health safety net provided to college students nationwide.